Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dc6IuP5oFeA.md

 >
 > [Laughter]
 >
-> not on youtube though, where, people go through like how the trains work there are a few bugs with trains currently that we're actually working on like at this very moment or not maybe at this very moment but like it's part of like this week's ,
+> not on youtube though, where, people go through like how the trains work there are a few bugs with trains currently that we're actually working on like at this very moment or not maybe at this very moment but like it's part of like this week's,
 >
 > [Music]
 >